I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-kswave_output_capabilities.md

 ## Members

+`MaximumChannelsPerConnection`

+Specifies the maximum number of channels per connection.

+`MinimumBitsPerSample`

+Specifies the minimum bits per sample.

+`MaximumBitsPerSample`

+Specifies the maximum bits per sample.

+`MinimumSampleFrequency`

+Specifies the minimum sampling frequency.

+`MaximumSampleFrequency`

+Specifies the maximum sampling frequency.

+`TotalConnections`

+Indicates the total number of connections.

+`StaticConnections`

+Indicates the number of static connections.

+`StreamingConnections`

+Indicates the number of streaming connections.

+`ActiveConnections`

+Indicates the number of active connections.

+`ActiveStaticConnections`

+Indicates the number of active static connections.

+`ActiveStreamingConnections`

+Indicates the number of active streaming connections.

+`Total3DConnections`

+Indicates the total number of 3D connections.

+`Static3DConnections`

+Indicates the number of static 3D connections.

+`Streaming3DConnections`

+Indicates the number of streaming 3D connections.

 `Active3DConnections`

 Indicates the number of active 3D connections.

-`ActiveConnections`

-Indicates the number of active connections.

 `ActiveStatic3DConnections`

 Indicates the number of static 3D connections.

-`ActiveStaticConnections`

-Indicates the number of active static connections.

 `ActiveStreaming3DConnections`

 Indicates the number of streaming 3D connections.

-`ActiveStreamingConnections`

-Indicates the number of active streaming connections.
+`TotalSampleMemory`

+Specifies the total amount of sample memory.

 `FreeSampleMemory`